 To prevent minority shareholder oppression, minority shareholders can enter into a shareholder agreement that can help to protect their interests.

 Importance of Minority Shareholder Agreements

-To protect against common forms of minority shareholder oppression, it is extremely important for minority shareholders to protect themselves with shareholder agreements.
+For protection against common forms of minority shareholder oppression, it is extremely important for minority shareholders to insist on a fair shareholder agreements.
 Without a shareholder agreement, there are few ways for a Texas minority shareholder to prevent majority shareholders from locking them in or trying to force minority shareholders to sell their shares at prices well below fair market value.

 Under the recent Texas Supreme Court decision in Ritchie v.
 Rupe (2014) overturned an important Texas case, Davis v.
 Sheerin (1988), which gave a minority shareholder in closely held businesses the right to a fair buy-out of his or her shares when the minority shareholder was subject to oppression.